 You’ve probably heard of High Intensity Interval Training.
 HIIT’s ability to torch fat while preserving muscle is well documented.
 But the benefits of HIIT, defined by short bursts of intensive exercise followed by brief rest periods, don’t end there.
-Read on to discover why HIIT is so popular and so effective.
+Read on to discover seven reasons to try HIIT and why it’s so popular and effective.

 HIIT preserves muscle